 Uhana’s AI engine leverages deep reinforced learning, so the system learns how networks and applications can be controlled, then provides AI-optimized control guidance via an API.
 The guidance can be manually implemented or leveraged programmatically for closed loop automation.
 For the first time, application developers now have an API to access accurate, fine-grained network intelligence and predictive “what-if” modeling.
 Finally, a programmable network connectivity layer, which optimizes QoE for subscribers, increases CAPEX efficiency for operators and provides a foundation for new revenue generation.

-A recent interview by Senza Fili Analyst, Monica Paolini with Sachin Katti the President and Founder of Uhana here.
+A recent interview by Senza Fili Analyst, Monica Paolini with Sachin Katti the Founder of Uhana here.